Tailhook scandal: Court trials begin

 The Navy ultimately referred five officers for courts-martial.
 Lieutenants Cole Cowden and Rolando Diaz were originally offered admiral's mast, but rejected the option.
 Commanders Thomas Miller and Gregory Tritt were referred directly to courts-martial without being offered a mast.
 Lieutenant David Samples had accepted and received punitive mast action from Reason, but was subsequently charged with additional, more serious offenses.
 The presiding judge during the prosecution of all five was Captain William T. Vest, a 29-year Navy veteran.
 He was assisted by Commander Larry McCullough.

 Cowden was charged with sexual assault on a female Navy officer (not Coughlin) and for conduct unbecoming an officer.
-The conduct unbecoming charge was for a photograph at the convention in which Cowden posed with his tongue on the chest of a civilian woman.
+The conduct unbecoming charge was supported by a photograph taken at the convention in which Cowden posed with his tongue on the chest of a civilian woman.
 Cowden's article 32 hearing convened on July 15, 1993 and his defense attorney effectively attacked the credibility of the accuser, whose account of the assault had changed over time and who admitted to lying to investigators.
 Evidence was also presented that the woman in the photo was not offended and did not consider herself to be a victim.
 After the hearing, McCullough recommended that both charges be dropped.
 Reason, however, based on advice given him by his staff judge advocate Captain Jeffry Williams, dropped the sexual assault charge but decided to proceed with a general courts-martial for conduct unbecoming.
 On September 10, 1993, acting on a motion from Cowden's attorney, Vest ruled that Williams "had exceeded permissible bounds of his official role as a legal advisor" and disqualified him from the case.
 Williams' replacement, Commander Thomas R. Taylor, recommended dismissing all charges against Cowden and Reason concurred, ending the case.